 Can You Camp at a Montana Rest Area?

-The State of Montana has no rules specifically prohibiting camping at their rest areas.
-That being said, none of their rest areas have camping sites.
-However, many of their rest areas have dump stations, picnic tables, and threaded water faucets for attaching hoses.
-Because the State has not defined a maximum stay limit, you could arguably park your vehicle, enjoy a picnic, stay overnight, dump your tanks and refill.
-If you consider that camping, then you could easily get away with it.
+That being said, many of their rest areas have dump stations, picnic tables, and threaded water faucets for attaching hoses.
+With a maximum 12-hour stay limit, you could arguably park your vehicle, enjoy a picnic, stay overnight, dump your tanks and refill.

 A law enforcement officer may knock on your window or door if he or she decides your vehicle has been parked too long at a rest area.
 They may also also inquire with you if they witness your camping equipment outside, or if you’re having a party at night.